TypeStrong/ts-loader/README.md

 ## Contributing

 This is your TypeScript loader!
 We want you to help make it even better.
 Please feel free to contribute; see the [contributor's guide](CONTRIBUTING.md) to get started.

+## History

+`ts-loader` was started by [James Brantly](https://github.com/jbrantly), since 2016 [John Reilly](https://github.com/johnnyreilly) has been taking good care of it.
+If you're interested, you can [read more about how that came to pass](https://blog.johnnyreilly.com/2016/11/01/but-you-cant-die-i-love-you-ts-loader).

 ## License